 Organizations often struggle with correctly defining the concept of employee potential.
 Not surprisingly, they also encounter significant challenges assessing their employees to identify who has potential.
 Assuming we can tame this beast of a problem, after a company identifies its high potentials, the next challenge is to answer the question “Potential for what?”.

 We've all heard about the potential advantages of applying analytics in HR.
 But with something so new and unfamiliar, getting started can feel daunting.
 The good news is that People Analytics doesn't need to be big and scary.

-It’s likely you’ll have heard about GDPR, the new European data act that kicks in this May.
 While data protection is a topic that few people get excited about, it’s also vitally important.
-This legislation change will have a significant impact on HR.
 Here is a simple overview together with some information about what Cubiks is doing.

 What is the key factor that determines whether we’ve delivered a successful leadership assessment centre?